 Warwick Junior School, Warwick

-Highly-regarded Warwick Junior School is part of the Warwick Independent Schools Foundation, consisting of a prep, girls’ senior King’s High School and Warwick School, a senior boys’ school (day, aged 11-18, and boarding aged 13+).
+Highly-regarded Warwick Junior School is part of the Warwick Independent Schools Foundation, consisting of a prep, girls’ senior King’s High School, a senior boys’ school Warwick School (day, aged 11-18, and boarding aged 13+), and most recently the Kingsley School in nearby Leamington Spa (girls ages 3 – 18, boys ages 3 – 11).
 It’s located on the Warwick School site, just outside the attractive Georgian/medieval town centre, overlooked by stately Warwick Castle and River Avon.
 There are 250 boys on roll with a maximum class size of 20 in the first year, rising to 22 in Year 4 and 24 in Years 5 and 6.
 Pupils live within a 50-minute drive.

 Academically strong with exceptional pastoral care, it has fantastic ISI reports (excellent across the board), a great reputation for sport and co-curricular activities.
-The most exciting development in 2019 was the relocation of King’s High School onto the same Myton Road campus as the other schools allowing for greater collaboration between each, while teaching remains single sex.
+The most exciting development in 2019 was the relocation of King’s High School onto the same Myton Road campus as Warwick School, allowing for greater collaboration between each, while teaching remains single sex.

 Hugely impressive.
 As you might expect with such amazing acreage, cracking facilities exist both in the standalone Junior School site and are shared with the boys at Senior School.
 There’s a large recently refurbished Sports Centre with a 25m swimming pool, sports hall, squash courts and new floodlit 3G rugby pitch.